 Rising damp carries mineral salts such as sulfate and nitrate.
 For this reason, it is important to check for the presence of salts in the materials (using nitrate and sulfate test strips).

 Through friction in the fault lines, water generates an electric charge that can be measured with a voltmeter.

 This measures the moisture present in materials.

-A carbide meter is indispensable to measure the water content in materials to obtain an accurate assessment.
+This professional equipment is essential to measure directly humidity in the walls to obtain an accurate assessment.